openfoodfacts/openfoodfacts-infrastructure/docs/logs-off3.md

 # off3 server logs

 Report here the timeline of incidents and interventions on off3 server.
-Keep thing short or write a report.
+Keep things short or write a report.

 ## 2023-05-23 unable to connect from opff on off2 after reboot
 Added: